 An introduction to the neuro-oncology team

 After a moment, the tech walked them back to the atrium and asked them to wait.
 They waited for what seemed like forever.
 Papi got fussy.
-Charity was walking him around when pediatric oncologist Lindsey Hoffman, DO, called them back in.
-She showed them the scans.
+Charity was walking him around when the pediatric oncologist called them back in to show them the scans.

 Papi had a brain tumor the size of a softball.
 He'd be direct-admitted for monitoring and more imaging.
 He'd get steroids to soothe the inflammation the tumor was causing in his head.